MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     Note that *DelegatedUser* is a new parameter since the last preview version of the unified labeling client, and that the API permissions for the registered app have consequently changed.

+- New PowerShell label policy advanced setting to [change which file types to protect](clientv2-admin-guide-customizations.md#change-which-file-types-to-protect).

-- New PowerShell label policy advanced setting to [Extend your label migration rules to SharePoint properties](clientv2-admin-guide-customizations.md#extend-your-label-migration-rules-to-sharepoint-properties).
+- New PowerShell label policy advanced setting to [extend your label migration rules to SharePoint properties](clientv2-admin-guide-customizations.md#extend-your-label-migration-rules-to-sharepoint-properties).

 - Matched custom sensitive information types are sent to [Azure Information Protection analytics](../reports-aip.md).